-While racing stationary bikes require the user to cycle in an upright posture, a recumbent bike places the cyclist in an easier, reclined position so they can lean back onto a pad with their feet extended towards peddling.
+While racing stationary bikes requires the user to cycle in an upright posture, a recumbent bike places the cyclist in an easier, reclined position so they can lean back onto a pad with their feet extended towards peddling.

 This position relieves pressure on the hips, knees, and ankles, and diminishes strain on postural muscles.
-Because of this, recumbent bikes are often recommended for people who are overweight, pregnant, or suffer from lower back pain.
+Because of this, recumbent bikes are often recommended for people who are overweight, pregnant or suffer from lower back pain.

 What muscles are used on a recumbent bike?